Governance As Performance

 Governance Drift™

-People engage with governance when they feel respected, trusted and part of the solution.
-In practice, this determines whether governance strengthens performance, or is bypassed when pressure mounts.
-This principle underpins all my board and advisory work.
+Governance holds when people see it as enabling judgement, not constraining it.
+In practice, this determines whether governance strengthens performance or is bypassed when pressure mounts.
+This principle informs how I approach every board and advisory mandate.

 - Governance is a performance system, not a compliance exercise